Peter Sellers: Technique

 Author Aaron Sultanik observed that in Sellers's early films, such as I'm All Right Jack, he displays "deft, technical interpretations [that] pinpoint the mechanical nature of his comic characterization", which "reduces each of his characters to a series of gross, awkward tics".
 Academic Cynthia Baron observed that Sellers's external characterisations led to doubt with reviewers as to whether Sellers's work was "true" acting.
 Critic Tom Milne saw a change over Sellers's career and thought that his "comic genius as a character actor was ... stifled by his elevation to leading man" and his later films suffered as a result.
-Sultanik agreed, commenting that Sellers's "exceptional vocal and physical technique" was under-used during his career in the US.
+Sultanik agreed, commenting that Sellers's "exceptional vocal and physical technique" was underused during his career in the US.

 Academics Maria Pramaggiore and Tom Wallis remarked that Sellers fits the mould of a technical actor because he displays a mastery of physical characterisation, such as accent or physical trait.
 Writer and playwright John Mortimer saw the process for himself when Sellers was about to undertake filming on Mortimer's The Dock Brief and could not decide how to play the character of the barrister.
-By chance he ordered cockles for lunch and the smell brought back a memory of the seaside town of Morecambe: this gave him "the idea of a faded North Country accent and the suggestion of a scrappy moustache".
-So important was the voice as the starting point for character development, that Sellers would walk around London with a reel-to-reel tape recorder, recording voices to study at home.
+By chance, he ordered cockles for lunch, and the smell brought back a memory of the seaside town of Morecambe; this gave him "the idea of a faded North Country accent and the suggestion of a scrappy moustache".
+So important was the voice as the starting point for character development that Sellers would walk around London with a reel-to-reel tape recorder, recording voices to study at home.